How do you communicate what’s most important on your website?

 Importance can be given to elements in various ways.
 The easiest to understand is size.

 A contrast in size isn’t the only way to achieve visual hierarchy.
-Items can be given importance using color, contrasting fonts, or simply with their position on the page.
-A logo might be incorporated into a layout at a smaller size that a large title.
+Assign importance to items by using color, contrasting fonts, or simply with their position on the page.
+A logo might be incorporated into a layout at a smaller size than a large title.
 If that logo uses a bright color and is positioned at the top, center, of the page, the viewer will likely still notice it first before reading the title.

-Here is another example: When someone visits your website, what do you want them to see first?
-Giving the most importance to an impactful image and a strong headline including a call to action can allow a viewer to quickly understand what your company does and how to get in touch with you.
+Give the most importance to an impactful image and a strong headline including a call to action.
+This allows a viewer to quickly understand what your company does and how to get in touch with you.
 A paragraph of text may be given secondary priority to add more information.

 I have over 10 years in design and identity development for businesses.
 I joined Hot Dog Marketing in 2013 as branding specialist focusing on new small business and start ups.
 I love my beer, my dog Brew, Batman and anything Lego.